maldoinc/wireup/docs/pages/function_injection.md

     When using the provided integrations, this is automatically handled for you.
     Only use this if you're injecting Wireup dependencies in a framework without an integration.

 Instead of manually retrieving services via `container.get` or configuration via `container.config`, you can inject them directly into function parameters using the container as a decorator.
+Works with both sync and async containers.

 This transforms verbose manual dependency retrieval: